Cornerstone was involved in directing consultation, accommodation and negotiation with 17 First Nations along the Project’s pipeline corridor.

 Cornerstone was involved in all First Nations facets of the project including: providing strategic advice to PNG; coordinating with federal and provincial agencies; negotiating capacity understandings and protocols with First Nations; undertaking consultation; writing up Chapters of the harmonized Federal/Provincial Application for the Environmental Certificate; negotiating accommodation; and implementation of commitments.

 We established credibility and developed strong social capital with the First Nations and created a network of positive relationships with many key influencers in the First Nation communities.
 These developed relationships allowed us to connect with First Nations’ key influencers in a non-confrontational and productive manner, as well as provided an opportunity to meet quickly and effectively.
 With our participation, and access to key influencers we were able to facilitate efficient communication and understandings between PNG and First Nations.

-The Results: Agreements, including Mutual Benefit Agreements, were reached with 16 of the First Nations.
-The project was subsequently sold to Chevron and Apache Canada, and construction of the pipeline is currently underway.
+Cornerstone facilitated multiple agreements, including Mutual Benefit Agreements, were reached with 16 of the First Nations.
+The project was subsequently sold to Chevron and Apache Canada, and work on the pipeline is continuing.

 We gratefully acknowledge that we work on unceded land of xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh), and lək̓ʷəŋən People, known today as the Esquimalt and Songhees Nation.